EdwinVW/dapr-workshop/Assignment02/step-by-step-java.md

    As you can see in this snippet, this code does not require our application to know the _address_ of the Vehicle Registration Service, only it's _name_.
 With each call to the `DaprClient`, you specify the `app-id` of the service you want to communicate with.

    > Also note that the `invokeMethod` method of the `DaprClient` returns a `Mono`.
 Because we don't want to get distracted by all the possibilities that reactive progamming brings, we immediately invoke `block` to await the result.
 In a real-world scenario, it would make more sense to propagate that Mono through our application to make it more reactive.

+   > At this point, you can remove the `vehicle-information.address` entry from the `application.yml` file.
+The Dapr SDK for Java does not need it.

 Now the FineCollectionService is changed to use the Dapr SDK for service invocation.
 Let's test this.